Project Conception in the Project Management Lifecycle

 It’s also common for new products to be built on the back of existing products, reusing schematic designs or PCB layouts to get a head start on the development.
 The downside is that this approach can stifle innovation and result in missed opportunities to develop a more elegant solution with better performance or a cheaper bill of materials.

-The product conception activities should help establish all the requirements, constraints, and assumptions upfront in forms that enable universal understanding by all stakeholders and reduce project failure opportunities.
+The product conception phase activities should help establish all the requirements, constraints, and assumptions upfront in forms that enable universal understanding by all stakeholders and reduce project management life cycle failure opportunities.

-Risk identification, analysis, and mitigation is an essential part of the product management lifecycle.
+Risk identification, analysis, and mitigation are essential parts of the product management lifecycle.
 The earlier risks are recognized, the easier and cheaper it is to eliminate them or reduce them to acceptable levels.
-The product conception phase helps achieve this.
+The product project conception phase of a project helps achieve this.

 The key to successful electronic product development is the requirements the design team uses to develop the product.